 Admission Requirements & Details

-The information regarding admissions below may give an overview of the candidates University of Montana accepts.
+The information regarding admissions below may give an overview of the candidates The University of Montana accepts.
 The details may include admissions application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted